Cityflo 650 CBTC

-CITYFLO 650 signalling is a CBTC system designed by Bombardier Transportation.
+CITYFLO 650 signalling is a CBTC system designed by Bombardier Transportation and later Alstom.
 It makes use of bi-directional radio communication between trains and wayside equipment, as well as true moving block technology, to control train operation.
 Trains report their position via radio, and a wayside signalling system provides movement authorities to the trains via a radio link.

 Transit lines using the system

 Transit lines using the Cityflo 650 system as of February 26, 2014 include the following: